MP for Brecon, Radnor and Cwm Tawe

 Liberal Democrat Spokesperson (Wales)

-David Chadwick is a Liberal Democrat MP for Brecon, Radnor and Cwm Tawe, elected in 2024.
-He serves as the Liberal Democrat Spokesperson for Wales and sits on the Welsh Affairs Committee, and since January 2026 has been a member of the Cyber Security and Resilience (Network and Information Systems) Bill committee.
+David Chadwick is a Liberal Democrat MP for Brecon, Radnor and Cwm Tawe, elected on 4 July 2024.
+He serves as the Liberal Democrat Spokesperson for Wales and sits on the Welsh Affairs Committee; since January 2026 he has served on the Cyber Security and Resilience (Network and Information Systems) Bill committee.

 Generated 21 February 2026